Richard James (tailor)

 Richard James is a bespoke Savile Row tailors and contemporary menswear company.
 It was founded in 1992 by designer Richard James, a graduate of Brighton College of Art and a former buyer for the London boutique Browns, and his business partner Sean Dixon.
-The Design and Brand Director is Toby Lamb, a graduate of Central Saint Martins.
+The Creative Director is Toby Lamb, a graduate of Central Saint Martins.
 Richard James has won both the British Fashion Council's Menswear Designer of the Year and Bespoke Designer of the Year awards.

 History

-The first of the "new establishment" or "new bespoke movement" of Savile Row – the new, more fashion orientated wave of tailors who moved onto the street in the nineties – Richard James is credited as having done much to revitalise the reputation and fortunes of what is acknowledged to be a world centre of quality tailoring.
+The first of the "new establishment" or "new bespoke movement" of Savile Row - the more fashion-oriented wave of tailors who moved onto the street in the nineties - Richard James is credited by The Standard as having done much to revitalise its reputation and fortunes as a centre of quality, handcrafted tailoring.

-Richard James's trademark slim, modern tailoring and bold use of colour have earned it a large celebrity following.
-Mark Ronson, Daniel Craig, David Beckham, Tinie Tempah, Mo Farah, David Cameron, Jude Law, Tom Cruise, Benicio del Toro, Bryan Ferry, Christian Lacroix, Sir Elton John, Hugh Grant, Manolo Blahnik, Pierce Brosnan, Sir Mick Jagger and Sir Paul McCartney number amongst the company's customers.
+Clients have included Mark Ronson, David Beckham, Sir Elton John, Sir Mick Jagger, Sir Paul McCartney, Stormzy and Prince William.